Levi-Ackman/Rebutall_ICML2024/RSE metric result.md

+## Further comparison of forecasting performance using RSE as the evaluation metric

 According to the suggestions from reviewer xxyy, we conducted additional experiments on the **ETTm1**, **ETTm2**, and **Weather** datasets to explore the model's performance in terms of **R-squared（RSE）** (the coefficient of determination).
 Due to time and computational constraints, we selected a subset of the most representative models:

 **Leedam (Ours)**,